it-dept-cis/RABET-V-Pilot/docs/source/README.md

 ### RABET-V Subscriber Access vs. Public

-In an effort to maximize transparency, documentation in the RABET-V process is made as widely available as possible.
-There are three broad classes of sharing for RABET-V documents and reports:
+In an effort to maximize transparency, nearly all documentation about the RABET-V process is public.
+In addition, there are three broad classes of sharing for RABET-V documents and reports:

   - Public: documents and reports that are made fully available to the public

-  - Shared with Subscribers: documents and reports that are made available to those Federal, State, and local election authorities that have requested access and has agreed to treat the information as sensitive
+  - Shared with Subscribers: documents and reports that are made available to those federal, state, and local election authorities that have requested access and has agreed to treat the information as sensitive

   - Shared with the RTP: documents and reports that are shared only with the RTP, though the RTP is free to share documentation with other entities as it sees fit.